Can't touch this: man arrested for getting too close to the Queen's casket

 Can’t touch this: man arrested for getting too close to the Queen’s casket

 Following the passing of Queen Elizabeth II last week, the late monarch’s casket has been lying in state at Westminster Abbey this weekend so that members of the public can pay their respects to the beloved British royal.
-Thousands upon thousands of people have descended upon the English capital to get the chance to honor Her Majesty — including David Beckham.
-But despite the solemnity of the occasion, things have turned scandalous thanks to the shocking actions of one rogue mourner.
+Thousands upon thousands of people have descended upon the English capital to get the chance to honor Her Majesty, including David Beckham.
+Despite the solemnity of the occasion, things have turned scandalous thanks to the shocking actions of one rogue mourner.

 The woman goes on to explain that she and her daughter had been “queuing up for 15 hours” before finally entering the Abbey, only to have their experience interrupted by this incident.
 At the time of her interview, the witness was attempting to get the two of them back inside so that they might “go around again, respectfully.”